heyhen/starter-hugo-research-group/content/authors/admin/_index.md

 ---
-role: Senior researcher and research group leader
+role: Senior researcher and group leader
 avatar_filename: kayh20220328-1m7a0023.jpeg
 bio: My research interests include genomics and personalized medicine with a focus on epilepsy and other ion-channel related diseases.